Skip to content

 If you'd like to support your child's gut and immune health at school, try adding high-quality probiotic strains to their daily routine.

 Healthcare professionals can find more information on L. acidophilus Rosell 52 on our professionals site.

 We can see the research for probiotics and immunity is strong, but did you know that a child’s behaviour at school may be associated with their gut bacteria?

 A recent study in January 2020, found that gut bacteria may be responsible for how a child behaves.
 They saw differences in the gut bacteria between poorly behaved children and those who were well-behaved.
 The researchers delved deeper into these differences and what may cause them.
 They looked at the relationship between the parents and child, parental stress levels and lifestyles on the microbiome.
 They found reduced levels of certain good bacteria were associated with poor behaviour.
 Plus, the parental stress levels and relationship quality between the parents and child were linked to changes in the microbiome11.

 Other trials have shown the microbiome is associated with autism12.
 Health care professionals can find more information on probiotics and autism on our sister site, the Probiotics Learning Lab.

 There has been a lot of information in this blog!
-But the key takeaway is that childhood is one of the most important stage for the microbiome to develop.
+But the key takeaway is that childhood is one of the most important stages for the microbiome to develop.
 Imbalances between good and harmful bacteria may impact current and future health.
 There are, unfortunately, many factors which can cause these imbalances.
-However, high quality probiotic supplements can step in and help to rebalance the microbiome and support overall health.
+However, high-quality probiotic supplements can step in and help to rebalance the microbiome and support overall health.